ASVBPREAUBV/postgrest-tutorial/README.md

         docker run --name postgres  -e POSTGRES_PASSWORD=db_admin_pw -e POSTGRES_DB=tutorial -d -p 5432:5432 postgres

-4. Start postgREST -> Should run on http://localhost:3000/
+4. Start postgREST -> Should run on http://localhost:3000/ but you should have no access

         ./postgrest sample.conf